Court hearings

 What to Expect During a Motion Hearing

-At a motion hearing, both parties will present their arguments regarding the motion.
-The party filing the motion will explain why the court should grant their request, while the opposing party will argue against it.
+At a motion hearing, both parties will briefly present their arguments regarding the motion.
+The party filing the motion will explain why the court should grant their request, while the opposing party may argue against it.
 After hearing both sides, the judge will make a decision on the motion.
-Sometimes in Massachusetts Probate and Family courts a judge end the hearing by taking the motion “under advisement.”
+Sometimes in Massachusetts Probate and Family courts a judge will end the hearing by taking the motion “under advisement.”
 The judge will at some point issue orders, however the length of time it takes a judge to issue orders varies.

-Common Types of Motion Hearings
+Common Motion Hearings and Types of Motions

-- Motion to Compel: Requests the court to order a party to produce evidence or comply with discovery requests.
+• Motion to Compel: Requests the court to order a party to produce evidence or comply with discovery requests.

 Understanding the Difference Between Hearings and Trials